-Sally Herships: How much loose change do you think you've passed on the street?
+Sally Herships: How much loose change do you think you’ve passed on the street?
 A few cents?
 A penny here, a penny there?
 And who stops for a penny, anyway?
 The Humphrey family does.
-Barbara and Scott Humphrey live with their two daughters in New York City.
-They've been collecting loose change from the street for a few years now.
+Barbara and Scott Humphrey live with their two daughters on Staten Island.
+They’ve been collecting loose change from the street for a few years now.

 Barbara Humphrey: This is it.
 This is our fiscal year 2008 change pot jar.

 And even they’re surprised by how much they’ve found.

 Herships: What is your grand total so far?

 Brianna: It’s a $1,013 and something cents.
 I can’t remember the change.

 Just to be clear this is money they’ve found — on the ground.
 It’s sort of a hobby.
 They take a lot of long walks.